xpress-embedo/ESP32/README.md

 * GPIO 15

 #### Enable (EN)
 Enable (EN) is the 3.3V regulator's enable pin.
-It is pulled up, so connect to ground to disable the 3.3V regulator.
+It is pulled up, so connect to the ground to disable the 3.3V regulator.
 This means that you can use this pin connected to a pushbutton to restart your ESP32.